Pierce County, North Dakota: Geography

 The North Fork of the Sheyenne River flows easterly through central Pierce County.
 The county terrain consists of rolling hills, mostly devoted to agriculture.
-The terrain generally slopes to the north and east, with its highest point a hill near the SW county corner, at 1,634' (498m) ASL.
-The county has a total area of 1082.466 sqmi, of which 1018.285 sqmi is land and 64.181 sqmi (5.9%) is water.
+The terrain generally slopes to the north and east, with its highest point a hill near the SW county corner, at 1,634 ft ASL.

+According to the United States Census Bureau, the county has a total area of 1082.466 sqmi, of which 1018.285 sqmi is land and 64.181 sqmi (5.93%) is water.
+It is the 37th largest county in North Dakota by total area.